 Hafsah advises and acts in a range of civil and public law matters with particular expertise in the areas below.

-• Sole counsel in an appeal from Jamaica raising issues about whether defence counsel had failed to perform his duties to such an extent that the accused had a suffered a denial of due process (McLeod v The Queen UKPC 1);
+McLeod v The Queen UKPC 1: Sole counsel in an appeal from Jamaica raising issues about whether defence counsel had failed to perform his duties to such an extent that the accused had a suffered a denial of due process.

-• Appeared for the state in an appeal raising the important constitutional question whether the Prime Minister or any other minister can lawfully instruct the Commissioner or other member of the police to carry out a specific policing operation (Antigua Power Co Ltd v Attorney General of Antigua and Barbuda UKPC 23, led by the then James Dingemans QC).
+Antigua Power Co Ltd v Attorney General of Antigua and Barbuda UKPC 23: Appeared for the state in an appeal raising the important constitutional question whether the Prime Minister or any other minister can lawfully instruct the Commissioner or other member of the police to carry out a specific policing operation (led by James Dingemans QC).

 Hafsah is on the Attorney General’s C Panel of Junior Counsel.
 She is the co-author of the practitioner text, The Protections for Religious Rights: Law and Practice (Oxford University Press, 2013).
 Hafsah is a member of ALBA and the ELA, and is the Secretary to the British Pakistani Lawyers’ Association